steph-xue/network/README.md

       - The user's username
       - The number of people who follow the user and the number of people who the user follows
       - All of the user's posts (sorted in reverse chronological order)
-      - **Note**: Functions to follow and unfollow the user whose profile you are viewing is only avaliable to users with login authentication
+      - **Note**: Functions to follow and unfollow a user on their profile are only avaliable to users with login authentication
 &nbsp;

 ![Profile](/network/static/network/images/profile.png?raw=true "Profile")